joeshaw824/rlims/README.md

 with R using an odbc connection, with dplyr queries automatically converted into SQL queries with the dbplyr package.

-The aim of R-LIMS is to simplify and streamline interacting with D-LIMS at scale, for development projects and for audits.
+R-LIMS aims to simplify and streamline interacting with D-LIMS at scale, for development projects and for audits.

 ## Installation